marcelino-m/see-mode/README.md

 # see minor mode

-Edit string in a separate file  with appropriate major mode enabled in it.
+Edit string in a separate buffer  with appropriate major mode enabled in it.
 Currently only support cc-mode and string containing SQL code.

 This is a work in progress, pull request are welcome!